Opinion polls in Venezuela

 Opinion polls in Venezuela are of varying quality and have been used to manipulate public opinion.

+The most reliable polling firms in Venezuela

+The C-INFORMA News Coalition (Medianálisis, Efecto Cocuyo, Cazadores de Fake News and Probox, with the support of the Latin American Center for Investigative Journalism (CLIP)) analyzed 14 polling firms, making it the most serious study in Venezuela for ranking the country's polling firms.
+ORC Consultores -Frequency58-, and Consultores 21.

 Datanalisis

 According to The Wall Street Journal, Datanalisis is "a respected pollster" in Venezuela.

 Hinterlaces

 Efecto Cocuyo analysed an April 2024 poll by Hinterlaces and concluded that its methodology was inconsistent, citing contradictory dates, a small sample size, high number of undecided voters, and very high margin of error.
 The poll results were published on website Fuser News, alleged by Efecto Cucuyo to be disseminators of Russian, Iranian, Chinese and Venezuelan state propaganda, and also by Telesur, a state-controlled Venezuelan media company.

 2024 presidential election

 Alleged manipulation of polls

 During the run-up to the 2024 Venezuelan presidential election, several news outlets reported on the proliferation of polls favoring incumbent Nicolás Maduro published since May 2024 by previously unknown polling firms, fuelling concerns that some polls were being used as propaganda tools by Chavismo.
 These poll results differed significantly from those published by more traditional pollsters, which showed Maduro trailing.

 According to Medianálisis, Efecto Cocuyo, Cazadores de Fake News and Probox, working with the Latin American Center for Investigative Journalism, these polls were being used to discredit opposition candidates in what some outlets called a "poll war".
 Polls showing Maduro ahead were predominantly disseminated by media outlets claimed to be pro-Maduro, such as Globovisión, El Universal, Venezuela News, Correo del Orinoco and NotiTarde.

 Six pollsters consistently placed opposition candidate Edmundo González in first place, while others placed Maduro in front.
-Well-known pollsters in the Venezuelan political sphere, such as Datanalisis, Datincorp, Delphos, and Consultores 21, along with the emerging Poder y Estrategia, indicated that Urrutia had more than 50% of voting intentions.
+Well-known pollsters in the Venezuelan political sphere, such as ORC Consultores -Frequency58-, Datanalisis, Datincorp, Delphos, and Consultores 21, along with the emerging Poder y Estrategia, indicated that Urrutia had more than 50% of voting intentions.
 Results by lesser-known firms Hinterlaces, ICS Latam, IMC Orientación, and DataViva, among others, showed Maduro with between 54% and 70% of votes.
 Results by CECA Consultores showed a technical tie slightly favoring the opposition.